ForrestTech/Eventus/README.md

 ## Synopsis

 Eventus is a framework that provides a common setup for working with [Event Soured](https://martinfowler.com/eaaDev/EventSourcing.html) data.
 It provides an abstractions over different storage providers.
-Some common storage providers are implemented.
-This libarary is inspired [NEventStore](https://github.com/NEventStore/NEventStore) and other frameworks,  they are all great but did not work exactly as I wasnted them to.
+Some common storage providers like SQL, Azure DocumentDB and EventStore are implemented.
+This libarary is inspired by [NEventStore](https://github.com/NEventStore/NEventStore) and other frameworks,  they are all great but they did not work exactly as I wanted them to.

 ## Install